 Typical stable cars had vented sidewalls.
 However, this one only had vents along the center of its roof.
 These resembled the hood scoops from muscle cars, still eighty years away.

-Five minutes after the big man remotely dynamited a derelict riverboat, his phantom boxcars began rolling east on track #9.
+Five minutes after Animus remotely ignited that abandoned riverboat, his phantom boxcars began rolling east on track #9.
 They were now the eighty-fourth and eighty-fifth units on an eighty-three-car haul.